Comments / Questions Welcome Here:

 The plan here is to offer assistance to RV enthusiasts like myself who may not be able to just go out and buy a nice fancy newer rig.

-There are many, like myself who live by modest means, and who have to repair or rebuild our presently owned rigs, rather than replace them.
+Many of us live by modest means, and have to repair or rebuild our presently owned rigs, rather than replace them.

 That was me around 2003 when I totaled my recently fixed up old 69 Prowler.
 I found myself in need of another RV trailer, and didn't have a lot of money to spend.
-In haste, I purchased the old Citation that was in dire need of major repairs.
-This website, currently under construction, will take you on the journey of a total rebuild, pictures and explanations of every stage of the repair, and how I did it.
+In haste, I purchased the old Citation that was in desperate need of major repairs.
+This website will take you on a journey of a total rebuild, pictures and explanations of every stage of the repair, and how I did it.

 The hope here is that I can assist anyone who may want to undertake their own RV structural repair or rebuild.

-I had a website up a lot of years ago with the same project, but due to circumstances beyond my control, I took it down in about 2010.
+I had a website up a lot of years ago with the same project, but due to circumstances beyond my control, I took it down in about 2009 or so.

 So why don't you join me here on the journey through taking a hopelessly rotten old heap of an RV, and breathing some new life into it!

 First up, Evaluation.
 Lets have a look at how bad this old pig is...

 See below for Blog and Comments section